Recoskie/JDasm/docs/Basics.md

 <br />

 It is rare for files to use this unless it is an old file format where memory was a scares thing.
-In which every developer did their best to get a single byte to represent as much as they could.
+Every developer did their best to get a single byte to represent as much as they could.

 <br />